-Channel 4 Change is a charity that has been established to raise much-needed funds to develop and implement youth mental health initiatives in Deniliquin.
-The local community has been struck by a series of blows connected to the ever-growing issue of mental health illnesses.
+Channel 4 Change has been established to raise much-needed funds to develop and implement youth mental health initiatives in Deniliquin.
+The local community has been impacted recently by traumatic events of suicide and mental health conditions in our young people.

 As a means to combat this trend, Channel 4 Change aims to raise awareness of mental health needs as well as money to cover the costs associated with the delivery of resources.